monopole/snt/README.md

 ### Instructions

-Open a terminal and copy/paste code blocks to it as you read, starting with:
+Open a terminal and copy/paste code blocks to it, starting with:

 <!-- @makeTutorialWorkingDirectory-->
 ```
 TUT_DIR=$(mktemp -d)
 ```
-All file writing - software installation, source code and data file creation - will happen in that disposable directory.
+All file system use - software installation, source code and data file creation - will happen in that disposable directory.

 The tutorial can be done directly from the content's [github repo UX](https://github.com/monopole/snt).
-In any directory, start with `README.md`, then read the `README_ORDER.txt` file to know in which order to visit the remaining directory content.
+In any directory, start with `README.md`, then consult `README_ORDER.txt` to know in which order to visit remaining directory content.

 ### For a better experience